slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dt>Benefits<dd>

-For consumers:

--   Allows the consumer to known what the exact source code was for a given artifact so that they can audit it or make decisions based on it.
--   Makes it easier for consumers to build the software themselves, by knowing what the official process and sources were.
+-   Makes it easier for both maintainers and consumers to debug, patch, rebuild, and/or analyze the software by knowing its precise source version and build process.

-For large organizations and enterprises:

--   Aids in creating an inventory of first-party software and build systems across many teams.
+-   Aids organizations in creating an inventory of software and build systems used across a variety of teams.
--   Provides audit trail to narrow the scope of incident investigations.

 <dt>Notes<dd>